Industry 4.0 for Plant Managers

 Luckily, one of the major use cases for Industry 4.0 technology is employee training.
-Dynamic, interactive work instructions replace static paper forms, decreasing training times and improving information retention.
+Dynamic, interactive work instructions replace static paper forms, decreasing training times, and improving information retention.
 At Tulip, we’ve seen process engineers design manufacturing apps that cut training times by 75%.
 Looking forward, wearables and augmented reality have the potential to create an immersive, hands-free training experience.

-At this stage, plant managers should assess how Industry 4.0 solutions will keep their work force flexible and up-to-date throughout the digital transformation.
+At this stage, plant managers should assess how Industry 4.0 solutions will keep their workforce flexible and up-to-date throughout the digital transformation.

 2.)
 Quality Assurance

-As the leader of the factory, quality assurance can ultimately rests with the plant manager.
+As the leader of the factory, quality assurance can ultimately rest with the plant manager.
 Working with quality engineers, plant managers own their operation’s products.
 They’re responsible for ensuring every item meets customer specs and regulations.